camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 ```

 - `$pod` = `$release`-zeebe-`$number`
-  - `$release` is the helm release name that you use.
-In our case, we're going with `camunda`.
+  - `$release` is the Helm release name you use.
+In our case, we use `camunda`.
-  - `$number` stems from zeebe being a statefulset, so it starts from 0 to 3 due to 4 replicas per region.
+  - `$number` stems from Zeebe being a statefulset, so it starts from 0 to 3 due to four replicas per region.
-  - resulting in `camunda-zeebe-(0-4)`
+  - Resulting in `camunda-zeebe-(0-4)`
 - `$service` = `$release-zeebe`
-  - `$release` is the helm release name that you use.
-In our case, we're going with `camunda`.
+  - `$release` is the Helm release name you use.
+In our case, we use `camunda`.
-  - resulting in `camunda-release`
+  - Resulting in `camunda-release`
 - `$namespace` is the previously created namespace, in our case `camunda-london` and `camunda-paris`.
-- 26502 is the port for the initial contact at zeebe.
+- `26502` is the port for the initial contact at Zeebe.

-In case you are going with a different helm release name than `camunda`, you must adjust the URLs for the ElasticSearch exporters `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION0_ARGS_URL` and `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION1_ARGS_URL`.
-Where `camunda` must be replaced with the release name that you have chosen.
+If you use a different Helm release name than `camunda`, you must adjust the URLs for the Elasticsearch exporters `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION0_ARGS_URL` and `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION1_ARGS_URL`.
+Here, replace `camunda` with the release name you have chosen:

 <details>
   <summary>base-values.yml</summary>